-The Group makes an assessment at each balance sheet date whether there is any indication that an impairment loss recognised for the fixed line business assets in prior years may no longer exist, may have decreased or may have increased.
-If any such indication exists, may have decreased or may have increased, the Group estimates a recoverable amount of the assets and compares to the carrying value (net of the impairment allowance).
-In assessing whether there is any indication that the impairment loss recognised in the past may not longer exists, the Group considers both external and internal indicators (declination of asset's market value, changes expected in the market, including technological changes etc.).
+The Company makes an assessment at each balance sheet date whether there is any indication that an impairment loss recognised for the fixed line business assets in prior years may no longer exist, may have decreased or may have increased.
+If any such indication exists, the Company estimates a recoverable amount of the assets and compares to the carrying value (net of the impairment allowance).
+In assessing whether there is any indication that the impairment loss recognised in the past may not longer exist, may have decreased or may have increased, the Company considers both external and internal indicators (declination of asset's market value, changes expected in the market, including technological changes etc.).
 Where an estimate of recoverable amount is performed, this involves the use for a number of management assumptions about future business performance, which may, ultimately, differ from reality.